Are Spicy Foods IBS Triggers? (It Depends!)

 - Almost all other herbs and spices are digestive aids that can actively help Irritable Bowel Syndrome.

 - Helpful Savory Herbs

-- Fennel, oregano, rosemary, thyme, basil, cilantro, marjoram, cumin, dill, caraway, coriander, turmeric, paprika, fenugreek, sumac.
+- Fennel (great for bloating and gas), oregano, rosemary, thyme, basil, cilantro, marjoram, cumin, dill, caraway, coriander, turmeric, paprika, fenugreek, sumac.

 - Helpful Sweet Spices